lfai/foundation/README.md

-# LF AI Foundation Policy Repo
+# LF AI & Data Foundation Policy Repo
 This repo contains documentation related to the operation of the LF AI Foundation (https://lfai.foundation/).